vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 Now I am in Dallas, at my first ever tech meetup I am not running.

-I met an [organizer](https://twitter.com/DThompsonDev?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) who went through the same inspirational light trajectory as I did.
+I met an [organizer](https://twitter.com/DThompsonDev?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) who went through the same inspirational trajectory as I did.
 Someone who's helped not dozens of people find jobs like I have, but hundreds.
 Someone who actually wants to be the inspirational light, in the field of tech.
 Someone who has spent equally as much time in his career as I did

 He started from absolutely nothing, from the bottom.
 As a guy flipping burgers for 10 years.